Use metrics to tune the performance of your machine learning model.

 Improve Your Model’s Validation Accuracy

 If your model’s accuracy on the validation set is low or fluctuates between low and high each time you train the model, you need more data.
 You can generate more input data from the examples you already collected, a technique known as data augmentation.
-For image data, you can flip, rotate, change the exposure, and shear the examples you have in order to make one image into many examples.
+For image data, you can combine operations like cropping, rotation, blurring, and exposure adjustment to make one image into many examples.

 It’s also possible for you to have lots of data and validation accuracy that is still significantly lower than your training accuracy.
 In this case, your model is overfitting, meaning that it’s learning too many specific details about your training set that don’t generally apply to other examples.
 In this case, you need to reduce the number of training iterations to prevent the model from learning too much about your training data.